ACherepkov1989/android_kernel_sony_msm8994_kitakami/coresight/README.txt

 6. stm/stm_etf_dump.sh
 Tests ETF can be dumped with good data while STM is the only trace source.
-All ftrace, port and hw events are disabled while single string data is sent over STM.
-Once trailing zeros of output file is truncated, size is compared with reference size for same input data.
+All ftrace, hw events are disabled while single string data is sent over STM.
+Once trailing zeros of output file are truncated, size is compared with reference size for same input data.

 7. stm/stm_etr_dump.sh
 Please refer to stm/stm_etf_dump.sh.
 Here ETR is the trace sink instead of ETM.